Bischoff/wozmania/docs/usage.md

 performance impact, as the Apple's ROM keeps polling the keyboard a lot, even when running non-interative BASIC programs.

-Some accelerations might lead to less accurate emulation:
- * 16-bit addresses are loaded in one ARM instruction (`ldrh`).
-This will lead to inaccuracies when loading addresses that span over two different memory banks, or span over I/O addresses.
+16-bit addresses are loaded in one ARM instruction (`ldrh`).
+This will lead to emulation inaccuracies for the second byte:

+ * addresses that span over two different memory banks will use the wrong bank for that byte;
+ * addresses that span over I/O addresses will not trigger I/O for that byte;
- * Indexed indirect addressing mode, like in `LDA   ($1A,X)`, will not cycle inside page 0.
+ * indexed indirect addressing mode, like in `LDA   ($1A,X)`, will not cycle inside page 0 for that byte;
- * The stack pointer will not cycle inside page 1 when there is a stack overflow or underflow.
-Stack overflow is detected only at `BRK` instructions.
+ * when there is a stack overflow or underflow, the pushed or pulled address will not cycle inside page 1 for that byte.

 All those cases are very marginal and should not impact real-life scenarios.